AninditaBasu/AninditaBasu/docs/tutorial-get-snapshot-wayback.md

 # See whether a website exists in the archives

 Ever since the [first website](http://info.cern.ch/hypertext/WWW/TheProject.html) was born, the worldwide web has seen many sites being created every day.
 Sometimes, websites die.
-However, if Internet Archive crawled and stored a dead website when the website was still available, you can still access that website.
+However, if the Internet Archive crawled and stored a dead website when the website was still available, you can still access that website.

-This tutorial shows you how to see if a website was crawled and stored by Internet Archive.
+This tutorial shows you how to see if a website was crawled and stored by the Internet Archive.

 ## API used